Our Philosophy

 Over the last decade, ICM Foundation and their stakeholders have granted US$17.6 million to community and non-government organisations (NGO's), and ICM Foundation remains committed in its goal of being a mechanism for improving community wellbeing and assisting self-sufficient sustainability.
 The NGO’s and partners we support through our eco-system deliver projects that assist individuals and communities to care for themselves through entrepreneurial enterprises, including micro financing and micro franchising.
 In all instances the initiatives we support work closely with the individual in each system or community.

-ICM began their sponsorship of the London Pulse netball team for the 2024 season.
-Helping to develop and promote sports across the board is incredibly important to us at ICM, as we see the valuable life skills that sport provides to young people as part of their education journey.
+• London Pulse Netball Team - our sponsorship of the team began for the 2024 season.
+Helping to develop and promote sports is important to us, as we see the valuable life skills that sport provides to young people as part of their education journey.

-As part of our journey, ICM is seeking to broaden its philanthropic efforts and to galvanise partnerships and engagement in this realm, especially from within the business sector.
+As part of our journey, ICM seeks to broaden its philanthropic efforts and to galvanise partnerships and engagement in this realm, especially from within the business sector.
 Finding strong partners should magnify these exciting projects and partner models.

 Click on a logo below to find out more: